Roblox/creator-docs/content/en-us/luau/type-coercion.md

 print("hello" + 234) -- error: attempt to perform arithmetic (add) string and number
 ```

-## Concatenation
+## Interpolation and Concatenation

-In concatenation, Luau coerces numbers to strings.
+In both interpolation and concatenation, Luau coerces numbers to strings.
 To convert a number to a string without using coercion, use the `Library.string.format()` function.

 ```lua
 print(`Pi is {math.pi}`) -- 3.1415926535898